wink-link/winklink-doc/docs/automation.md

 Every user defined contract is required to implement `AutomationCompatibleInterface` and its methods.
 This is to allow the registry to be able to pick up the corresponding method signature during execution.

-`checkUpkeep`: Logic that is checked by the node to determine if the upkeep needs to be performed
+`checkUpkeep`: Logic that is checked by the node to determine if the upkeep needs to be performed.

-`simulateUpkeep`: A static call for node to simulate the run of the core logic
+`simulateUpkeep`: A static call for node to simulate the run of the core logic.

-`performUpkeep`: Core logic that is to be executed
+`performUpkeep`: Core logic that is to be executed.

 ### Node